Yellow-Bellied Sapsucker

 Description

-Head and upperparts of the adult yellow-bellied sapsucker are black and white with a red crown.
-White band on the middle part of the wing and a white rump.
-Male has a red throat; female has a white throat.
-Underparts whitish with a yellow wash on the belly.
-Juvenile has a brownish head, neck, and throat.
-Voice a variety of squealing calls, often not loud: a descending churrmews, and weep-weep.
-A irregular tap-tap, tap-tap-tap, tap, tap-tap-tap drumming pattern, like Morse Code, is characteristic.
+The head and upperparts of the adult yellow-bellied sapsucker are black and white with a red crown.
+There is a white band on the middle part of the wing and a white rump.
+Males have a red throat; females have a white throat.
+The underparts are whitish with a yellow wash on the belly.
+Juveniles have a brownish head, neck, and throat.

 Similar species: In Missouri, the two most common woodpeckers with which it might be confused are the downy and hairy woodpeckers.
 Though also rather small, they both have a black crown, solid white undersides, and small white spots on their wings instead of a broad white band.